TarHeelIllustrated - Locker Room Report

 Locker Room Report

-Here is what three Tar Heels had to say after the game:
+Here is what six Tar Heels had to say after the game: